junga-com/bg-core/readme.md

 ### man?/

 The man[0-7]/ folders contain manually written man pages.
-Most man pages are written as comment blocks in the source code but some man pages do not fit that pattern well.
+Most man pages are written as comment blocks in the source code and generated into manpages when the package is built but some man pages do not fit that pattern well and are written manually.

 ### .bglocal/